How to Form a Chapter

 Download Petition Template

-1. The petition, including the names and addresses of 15 members and a list of initial officers, is submitted to AARST National.
+1. The petition, including the names and addresses of 15 members and a list of proposed initial officers (President, Secetary, Treasurer), is submitted to IEA National.

-2. AARST staff will verify that the petitioning members are members in good standing of AARST and present the petition and any supporting documents to the Board.
+2. IEA staff will verify that the petitioning members are members in good standing of IEA and present the petition and any supporting documents to the Board.

 3. The Board will decide on whether to accept the Chapter.
-Regarding Chapter Approval: The AARST National Board of Directors reserves the sole and exclusive right to approve, disapprove, or revoke any chapter’s authorization, approval, or affiliation with AARST.
+Regarding Chapter Approval: The IEA National Board of Directors reserves the sole and exclusive right to approve, disapprove, or revoke any chapter’s authorization, approval, or affiliation with IEA .

 4. The Executive Director will transmit the Board’s decision to the organizing group.

-Once approved, AARST National will establish the chapter as a legal entity by filing articles of incorporation of s single-member non-stock nonprofit corporation with AARST National as its only member.
-AARST National will develop the Chapter’s bylaws.
-AARST National will prepare the Chapter’s Affiliation Agreement for signature by the initial officers identified in the petition.
+Once approved, IEA National will establish the chapter as a legal entity by filing articles of incorporation of s single-member non-stock nonprofit corporation with IEA National as its only member.
+IEA National will develop the Chapter’s bylaws.
+IEA National will prepare the Chapter’s Affiliation Agreement for signature by the President identified in the petition.

-The Executive Director sends to the Chapter officers copies of Articles of Incorporation and By-laws.
+The Executive Director or designee sends to the Chapter officers the Afilliation Agreement, Articles of Incorporation and By-laws.

-The Chapter officers sign and return one copy of the agreement to AARST National.
+The Chapter President signs and return the agreement to the Executive Director.

 Ongoing Operation of the Chapter